-Kids have so many choices of things to do around here!
+Kids have so many things to try on Oak Island!

-On Oak Island, you and your skateboard should go over to the Kevin Bell Skatepark where anyone who wants to watch has a bleacher seat, and anyone who wants to try out tricks on the half pipes can have at it (just check into the office first to get membership entry).
-Grab an icy Arctic Blast beverage at the Dairy Queen on your way over there, too!
+Got a skateboarder?
+Head over to the Kevin Bell Skatepark where anyone who wants to watch has a bleacher seat, and anyone who wants to try out tricks on the half pipes can have at it (just check into the office first to get membership entry).
+Grab a Blizzard at the Dairy Queen on your way over back, too!

-On Oak Island, go check out the Oak Island lighthouse on Caswell Beach.
-If you make plans ahead of time with, you can climb the stairs inside up to the top.
-Wow check out that view!
+Then go check out the Oak Island Lighthouse on Caswell Beach.
+If you make plans ahead of time, you can climb the stairs up to the top.
+It's a stunning view!
 Look across the mouth of the Cape Fear River to Smith Island where the Bald Head Island Lighthouse is located!
 You should make plans to go there, too.
 You will want to go through its five-foot wall opening to climb up all 112 of the wooden steps to the tippy top and take in the view far across the ocean.

 Other sights nearby in Southport include the Old Southport Cemetery, the Old Smithville Burying Ground, where you can see if you can find any pirate graves, then to the Old Southport Jail where at the turn of the 20th century wayward rascals (seamen, farmers, even pirates) spent long, lonely hours in a place that some called “horrid gloom,” sometimes for doing nothing at all.